 - • the Fireworks, self-explanatory

-My words played no part in the events that celebrated their being written by the man who didn’t write them.
-Garrick’s schedule for the Jubilee included no play, no scene, no soliloquy, no sonnet.
+My words played no part at all in the events that celebrated their being written by the man who didn’t write them.
+Garrick’s schedule for the Jubilee included not a play, not a scene, not a soliloquy, not a sonnet.
 I can’t make this stuff up.

-As it turned out, the Jubilee was undone by [Veritas, goddess of truth, manifesting her wrath in the form of] torrential rains and the flooding of the Avon.
+As it turned out, Garrick’s Jubilee was undone by Veritas, goddess of truth, her wrath made manifest in torrential rains and the flooding of the Avon.
 The jerry-built bankside venue was inundated and unsafe.
 The streets became quagmires.
 The fireworks wouldn’t light.
-Those who could make an early exit from Soggy Stratford, did.
-The third day was a washout except for a horse wade won by Whirligig, and Garrick departed without pomp or publicity.
+Those who could obtain transport made an early exit from Soggy Stratford.
+The third day was a washout except for a horse-wade won by Whirligig, and Garrick left town with none of the pomp and publicity of his arrival.
 He would never return.
 But he was not a showman for nothing, and his personal losses were recouped with advantages once he got back to London.
-The Jubilee, the recycled pastiche he assembled for his theatre at Drury Lane, opened in October and ran for over ninety performances.
+The Jubilee, a recycled pastiche he assembled for his theatre at Drury Lane, opened in October and ran for more than ninety performances.

-Next-generation actor-manager John Philip Kemble (1757–1823) starred as Petruchio for a while (he was no good at comedy) in his own adaptation of Garrick’s adaptation.
+Next-generation actor-manager John Philip Kemble (1757–1823) starred as Petruchio for a while (comedy was not his forte), in his adaptation of Garrick’s adaptation.
 Guess who played Kate!
-It’s a trick question: Kemble acted not only opposite his wife, Priscilla Hopkins Kemble, but his sister, Sarah Siddons, and his sister-in-law, Marie Thérèse Kemble.
-Not all at once.
-Though you never rule anything out with theatre people.
+It’s a trick question: Kemble acted opposite not only his wife, Priscilla Hopkins Kemble, but his sister, Sarah Siddons, and his sister-in-law, Marie Thérèse Kemble.
+Not all at once, though you never rule anything out with theatre people.

 The following two images come from Kemble’s carved-up and revised promptbook copy of Garrick’s 1754 carved-up and revised Shrew.
 This edition was printed in 1786.
 Frances Dolan, in her book The Taming of the Shrew: Texts and Contexts, gives a date of 1788 for the performances given from this promptbook.
-Kemble and his sister performed this play together on two dates in 1788, so that’s good enough for me.
-The exact date isn’t my point anyway.
+Kemble and his sister performed the play together on two dates in 1788, so that’s good enough for me.
+The exact date isn’t the point.